East Fremantle Football Club: History

 The increasing professionalism of teams in the Goldfields Football League attracted players away from Perth, which saw the Imperials Football Club collapse in 1897.
 Tom Wilson and David 'Dolly' Christy from the Imperials, along with businessman Sam Thomson, were instrumental in the foundation of the East Fremantle Football Club and its admission into the West Australian Football Association.
 The club adopted the Imperials' blue and white colours and many Imperials players would become part of the East Fremantle team in 1898.
 Other sources claim that the origin of the club's colours were from the North Melbourne Football Club at the suggestion of the club's first captain Tom Wilson had played for North in the Victorian Football Association.
 Wilson as captain and Christy as vice captain would play in East Fremantle's first game at the WACA on 11 May 1898.

 Tragedy would strike the club in just its sixth year, with the death of prominent player James Gullan from accidental poisoning the day after their game against South Fremantle.
 During Gullan's time at East Fremantle he became regarded as one of the best players to ever play the game.

 East Fremantle became known affectionately as 'Old East' or 'Old Easts' after the admission of East Perth to the competition in 1906.
 The nickname continued to be used until 1983, when the nickname of 'the Sharks' was adopted.

-East Fremantle has a fierce rivalry with its Port cousin, South Fremantle, and the Foundation Day Derby between the two sides is a much anticipated highlight of the local football calendar.
+East Fremantle has a rivalry with its Port cousin, South Fremantle, and the Foundation Day Derby between the two sides is a much anticipated highlight of the local football calendar.
 East Fremantle's success has thus far eclipsed that of South Fremantle, who (as of 2021) have won 14 WAFL premierships.

 Up until 1987, Western Australia was immersed in WAFL culture and East Fremantle enjoyed a strong following.
 In 1987, a Perth-based club – the West Coast Eagles – joined an expanded Victorian Football League.
 West Coast's initial squad of 32 players included six East Fremantle players and they were coached by former East Fremantle premiership player and coach, Ron Alexander.
 Interest in the semi-national competition saw attendances at WAFL games start to fall, with severe consequences for the club's support base and finances.
 By the middle 2000s, East Fremantle was in severe trouble on and off the field, winning only nineteen of eighty matches between 2003 and 2006 and suffering severe financial difficulties, though since then the club substantially recovered.
 The club endured a 25-year premiership drought before winning a thirtieth premiership in 2023.
 The Sharks once pulled on average 10,000 people to a home game.
 Now 1,500 people to a home game is considered a strong attendance.

 East Fremantle was a foundation member of the WAFL Women's competition in 2019.
 They were the inaugural premiers of the competition, defeating Swan Districts in the grand final.